 Researchers have mixed feelings about the origin of the name.
 One source notes "Boterus and Botorus are found as personal names in Domesday Book."
 Another found in the Magni Rotuli Scaccarii Normanniae, a listing of "Ralph and Sylvester Butor in Normandy in 1198."
 And another claims the name is from "the Old Norse, Buttr; from the Danish, Butho; from the Dutch, Boot, Buter, Butti; from the French, Buteau."

 Early Origins of the Bitterman family

-Another 165 words (12 lines of text) covering the years 1600, 1608, 1664, 1672, and 1767 are included under the topic Early Bitterman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bitterman research.
+Another 110 words (8 lines of text) covering the years 1600, 1672, 1767, 1664 and 1608 are included under the topic Early Bitterman History in all our PDF Extended History products and printed products wherever possible.

 Bitterman Spelling Variations